 Discover The Best Foods to Break a Fast

-Fasting changes that approach to food by limiting your eating window and reducing the havoc of constantly fluctuating insulin.
+Fasting changes that approach to food by limiting your eating window and reducing the havoc of constantly fluctuating blood sugars.
 Rather than constant blood sugar spikes throughout the day, a person who adheres to fasting methods will typically eat once or twice within a small window.
 The rest of the time their body is quietly using the fuel they have stored, resulting in better health and weight loss.

 There’s definitely more to fasting than this, but you’re here because you’re coming to the glorious end of your fast.
 You sit atop a mountain of achievement, whether it was 16 hours or you’ve gone several days, and now you’re hungry.
 But just chowing down on any food is completely inadvisable for a few reasons.